r-marques/bigchaindb/README.md

 - Added partial support for RSA-SHA-256 crypto-conditions

-The server is now accepts and is able to validate transactions with [simple](https://tools.ietf.org/html/draft-thomas-crypto-conditions-03#section-3.1) crypto-conditions using RSA.
+The server now accepts and is able to validate transactions with [simple](https://tools.ietf.org/html/draft-thomas-crypto-conditions-03#section-3.1) crypto-conditions using RSA.